 The former Agawam House on North Main was also once called “Treadwell’s Inn.”
 Many generations of the Treadwell family had a son named Nathaniel.
 Nathaniel Treadwell 3rd “innkeeper” bought a house and land from John Hodgkins, Jr. in 1806, built and kept his tavern there until 1818, then sold to Moses Treadwell (son of Captain Nathaniel Treadwell) who continued the business until his death in 1823.
 The 1806 building was a federal-style structure, but in 1872 it was enlarged and remodeled by Parker Spinney with a 2nd Empire Victorian roof, generous porches and renamed the Agawam House.
 The building is now unrecognizable, covered in vinyl siding.

-It was apparently long-believed that Treadwell’s Inn and Sparke’s Tavern had been at the same location.
+It was traditionally believed that Treadwell’s Inn and Sparke’s Tavern had been at the same location.
 Augustine Caldwell wrote in Volume 1 of “The Antiquarian Papers,” published in 1880:

 “Spark’s Tavern was probably the well-known house of great historic interest, the residence of the late Mary Baker.
 In 1671 it was occupied by John Spark, 1693 by John Rogers sign of the Black Horse, 1700 by Crompton, 1711 by Thomas Smith a native of Boxford.
 In Revolutionary days it was Treadwell’s Tavern.”